-The African Civilization Society (ACS) was founded in 1858 by Henry Highland Garnet who sought to encourage blacks American to immigrate to Africa.
+The African Civilization Society (ACS) was founded in 1858 by Henry Highland Garnet who sought to encourage blacks Americans to emigrate to Africa.
 Garnet envisioned educated black Americans moving to the African Continent as cultural missionaries to lead the economic, political, and moral development of the various indigenous peoples.
 The ACS Constitution outlined its goals for civilizing and Christianizing Africa and people of African descent in other areas of the world.
 The ACS also saw itself as a major force in the destruction of the African slave trade and in promoting African self-governance and self-reliance.
 Specifically, the ACS sought to make African nations independent cotton producers.
 They believed that cotton grown in Africa and sold on the world market would break the monopoly of southern United States slave-grown cotton in European and American textile production, and thus hasten the end of slavery.

 Headquartered in the Weeksville section of Brooklyn, New York, the ACS worked with black churches and schools.
 Prominent African Americans involved with the ACS included Reverend Amos N. Freeman, Reverend Rufus L. Perry, Richard H. Cain, and John Sella Martin.